-Scholarships for Test-optional Students
+Scholarships for Test Optional Students

 Students who apply without test scores will be reviewed holistically for automatic scholarships (for example the Chancellor’s Award, Curators Scholars Award, Excellence Award, Mark Twain Award, Border State Award, and Black & Gold Award).
 This means that we will review everything in your file.

-Test-optional students will also be reviewed for eligibility for competitive scholarships (the Brooks Award, the Mizzou Scholars Award and the Diversity Award) in the same way.
+Students who apply without test scores will also be reviewed for eligibility for competitive scholarships (the Brooks Award, the Mizzou Scholars Award and the Diversity Award) in the same way.
 Students who are selected to apply will be notified and will see the applications for those scholarships on their Application Status Page.
 Students applying test-optional will not be eligible for Stamps Scholars.

-Honors College for Test-optional Students
+Honors College for Test Optional Students

 Test-optional students will be reviewed holistically for admission to the Honors College.
 Students who are eligible to apply will see the Honors College Application on their Application Status Page.
 The deadline to apply for Honors is March 1.